-Most special features must be enabled during programming to allow you to use them.
-Of these features, only low power is available in Conventional mode.
+Transmitting and receiving using CTCSS is the same as transmitting and receiving using normal Conventional mode.
+Most special features must be enabled during programming to allow you to use or change them.
+Of these features, only Low Power mode is available in Conventional operation.